 Should a child lose a baseball, kite or model airplane inside a substation, the child may be tempted to go get it themselves.
 Please warn your children never to go inside a substation.
 Encourage them to play far away from these structures.

 There are many parts of a substation that can cause serious injury.
 Rural electric linemen are trained to work inside substations.
 Even so, they still must take careful precautions before even entering this restricted area.
 They always wear hardhats inside the substation.
 And they never enter alone.

 Co-Mo’s highly skilled and trained employees are the only people authorized to enter one of our substations.
 Give us a call at (800) 781-0157 and we will have one of our lineman return your child’s misplaced belongings.

-Co-Mo Electric Cooperative asks you to remember Missouri’s “10-foot rule”.
+Co-Mo Connect, powered by Co-Mo Electric Cooperative, asks you to remember Missouri’s “10-foot rule”.
 The “10-foot rule” requires you to notify your electric service provider before working within 10 feet in any direction from any power line, overhead or underground.

 Please call (800) 781-0157 and speak to one of our Customer Service Representatives before you begin working.
 One call could save your life!
 Although underground lines are insulated, a shovel or other tool can damage them and cause electrocution.